Eat 30 different fruits and vegetables, nuts, seeds and herbs a week

 Herbs and Spices

-Herbs and spices, including fresh herbs, are essential components of a diverse plant-based diet and count towards your goal of consuming 30 different plant foods weekly.
-Incorporating a variety of nuts, seeds, and whole grains further enriches your diet with essential nutrients and flavours.
-Consider adding dukkah—a blend of nuts, seeds, and spices—to your meals for an extra boost of flavour and plant-based protein.
-Dukkah can be sprinkled over salads, roasted vegetables, or used as a coating for tofu or fish before baking or grilling.
+Herbs and spices, including fresh herbs, form essential components of a diverse plant-based diet.
+They help you achieve your goal of consuming 30 different plant-based foods each week.
+Adding a variety of nuts, seeds, and whole grains further enriches your diet with essential nutrients and flavours.
+Try adding dukkah, a blend of nuts, seeds, and spices, to your meals for an extra boost of flavour and plant-based protein.
+Sprinkle dukkah over salads and roasted vegetables, or use it as a coating for tofu or fish before baking or grilling.

 Sofrito base